openshift/enhancements/enhancements/machine-api/control-plane-machinesets.md

 ## Summary

-This proposal outlines a solution to provide self managed Control Plane Machines:
+This proposal outlines a first step towards providing a single entity to fully manage all the aspects of the Control Plane compute:
   - Ensures that Control Plane Machines are recreated on a deletion request at any time.
   - Ensures that Control Plane Machines are auto repaired when a node goes unready (Machine Health Check).

 Particularly:
-- Proposes to introduce a new CRD `ControlPlane` which automates the adoption of any existing Control Plane Machine:
+- This introduces a new CRD `ControlPlane` which provides a simple single semantic/entity that adopts master machines and backs them with well known controllers (machineSet and MHC):
   - The ControlPlane controller creates and manages a MachineSet to back each Control Plane Machine that is found at any time.
   - The ControlPlane controller creates and manages a Machine Health Check resource to monitor the Control Plane Machines.